MementoMori15x6/15x6-sim/manuscript/00-Preface_and_note_on_Authorship.md

 # Preface & Note on Authorship

-Preface (placeholder)
+**Preface**

-This manuscript did not begin as a theory of politics.
-It began as a question about replicators.
+This manuscript began with a stubborn, quiet question:

-Across disciplines — biology, thermodynamics, computer science — systems that persist share structural similarities.
-They harvest energy, regulate internal disorder, suppress exploitation, and adapt under stress.
-When they fail, they often fail in patterned ways.

-The question gradually became difficult to ignore: if ant colonies, viruses, and digital protocols exhibit measurable constraints, why would complex human polities be exempt?

-For most of history, such comparisons were metaphorical.
-The data required to evaluate them rigorously did not exist, nor did the computational tools necessary to model systems at scale.
-That has changed.

-The 15×6 grid and 35-metric compass presented in this manuscript are not claims of final truth.
-They are instruments — attempts to measure structural health across replicating systems using consistent constraints.
-The framework has been applied to biological baselines, historical polities, digital protocols, and algorithmic variants.
-The results suggest recurring structural signatures that warrant further examination.

-This work does not argue that collapse is inevitable.
-It argues that collapse may be detectable.
+What is a polity, really, at its base?

+The answer that kept coming back felt like cold water: it is a replicating system — memetic, thermodynamic, no more exempt from entropy than any other.
+The same constraints that shape RNA strands, ant colonies, viruses, and protocols also shape Rome, Venice, Ethereum, and the two planetary hegemons of our time.
+They harvest energy, export disorder, suppress exploiters, hold boundaries, and either adapt or fracture.
+The patterns repeat across scales because the physics do not bend.

+For centuries that insight stayed metaphorical.
+The data was hidden or scattered; the tools too weak to trace it at scale.
+Then the streams arrived — fiscal flows, demographic signals, governance density, capital allocation — in near real-time.
+Simulation became cheap.
+What had been poetry turned diagnostic.

+This work is not doctrine.
+It is an instrument: a 15×6 grid and 35-metric compass, offered as a way to shine light on the board we stand on.
+We mapped biological baselines, historical polities, digital protocols, algorithmic variants.
+Recurring signatures emerged — Rule-13 thresholds, rigidity penalties, entropy-export fragility.
+The patterns are provisional, falsifiable, open to anyone willing to test them.

-If replicating systems obey physical constraints, then durability may be measurable.
-If durability is measurable, then foresight becomes possible — not as prophecy, but as diagnosis.
+We do not promise foresight.
+We only claim it may now be possible — not as prophecy, but as measurement.

-What follows is an attempt to formalize that diagnosis.

-# Note on Authorship
+The journey started by seeing the base beneath our feet.
+It led through raw data, through shocks and proxies, to the doorstep of phase-space.
+What follows is what we found there.

+Toward resilient futures.
+Memento mori.

+Memento & Mori
+December 2025 – ongoing

+**Note on Authorship**

 This work — *The Board: Political Thermodynamics* — is co-authored under the canonical names **Memento** and **Mori**.